Real Madrid vs. Liverpool: Where the Champions League Final Will Be Won and Lost

 All statistics via WhoScored.com.

-Where the Champions League Final Will Be Won and Lost
+How the Champions League Will Be Won 🏆